-I have audited the financial report of the Central Adelaide Local Health Network Incorporated and the consolidated entity comprising the Central Adelaide Local Health Network Incorporated and its controlled entities for the financial year ended 30 June 2023.
+I have audited the financial report of the Central Adelaide Local Health Network Incorporated and the consolidated entity comprising the Central Adelaide Local Health Network Incorporated and its controlled entities for the financial year ended 30 June 2024.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Central Adelaide Local Health Network Incorporated and its controlled entities as at 30 June 2023, their financial performance and their cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.
+In my opinion, except for the possible effects of the matter described in the 'Basis for qualified opinion' section of my report, the accompanying financial report gives a true and fair view of the financial position of the Central Adelaide Local Health Network Incorporated and its controlled entities as at 30 June 2024, their financial performance and their cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.